powercodeacademy/strong-params-basics/README.md

 end
 ```

-Now, both our `create` and `update` methods in the `posts` controller can simply
-call `post_params`.
-This is a very helpful method since if you duplicated the
-strong parameter call in both the `create` and `update` methods you would need
-to change both method arguments every time you change the database schema for
+Now, both `create` and `update` can simply call `post_params`.
+This is helpful because if you duplicated the strong parameter call in both methods, you’d need to update both every time the schema changes.
+By using a `post_params` method, you only need to update it in one place.
-the `posts` table... and that sounds like a bad way to live.
-However, by
-creating this `post_params` method we can simply make one change and both
-methods will automatically be able to have the proper attributes whitelisted.

-Hm, but didn't we say above that we only wanted to permit updates to `:title` in
-the `update` action?
-We can make sure that we meet that requirement with a
-slightly fancy splat:
+But what if you want to permit different fields for `create` and `update`?
+You can use a splat argument:

 ```ruby
 # app/controllers/posts_controller.rb